Prologue

 After my first two years at the Academy, I decided a military career wasn't for me.
 So I did what any confused, restless twenty-year-old might do—I ran.
 I headed west toward the setting sun, a desperado anti-hero from the kinds of stories we read as kids.
 Along the way, I found a mangy little mutt-puppy from West Virginia.
 It was love at first lick.
 Thunder the Wonder Dog and I became drifters together, living off scraps and spirit, half-mad with wanderlust and occasionally fleas.

-I became a working cowboy, chasing dust and solitude across the cattle ranches of Arizona, Wyoming, and Colorado, breaking wild mustangs by day and corralling savage thoughts by night.
+I became a working cowboy, chasing dust and solitude across the cattle ranches of the West, breaking wild mustangs by day and corralling savage thoughts by night.
 I picked up Spanish in Mexico with the vaqueros, slept rough in Nicaragua, crossed jungles in Colombia, and surfed the wake of heartache into the sacred chaos of Peru, always with Thunder by my side.

 Eventually, the love failed, the money ran out, and the jungle spit me back into the States—broke but not broken.
 Just directionless.
 Penniless.
 So I did what the downtrodden always do: I went home.
 And in that moment, home was Mills.
 I re-united with my favorite miscreant and set my sights on becoming a fabled wingsuit BASE jumper.

 Mills was not a skydiver, but he was an Airborne Ranger and officer in the US Army.
-He knew his shit, and he also possessed what might be the most important soft-skill to have in BASE jumping: the ability to switch into what I call "operational mode."
+He knew his shit, and he also possessed what might be the most important soft-skill to have in BASE jumping: the ability to switch into what I call "Operational Mode."
 That is: when shit hits the fan, can you operate under pressure?
-Many people freeze in that moment, which is fine, but if that's you, maybe sports like BASE jumping aren't your thing.
 It's a good thing to know about yourself before you're in the heat of it.
 Mills was an operator.

 First-light began to creep across the quiet farm fields 300 feet below.
 I removed my packed BASE rig from my stash bag, double-checked the pins and bridle routing, stepped into the leg straps, buckled the chest strap, and was technically ready to go.